JiyanBlack/Machine_Learning_Coursera_Note/Week2.md

 * No need to do feature scaling for normal equation.
 * Normal Equation is more convenient.
 But calculate the inverse of X<sup>T</sup>X is actually O(n3).
 * For large dataset, should use gradient descent (usually when normal equation is too slow)

+### None-invertible X<sup>T</sup>X
+* Pretty rare
+* pinv (psudo invert) will still get the true value even if it's invertible
+* Reasons may be: 1.
+Redundant features; 2.
+Too many features, or too few training sets.
+We can use regularization to solve this problem.